griffithlab/CIVIC_SVI_Course/docs/03-civic_tour.md

 This chapter will cover:

-- {Introduction to the CIViC data model}
+- Introduction to the CIViC data model
-- {Demo of the CIViC web interface}
+- Demo of the CIViC web interface

 ## Introduction to the CIViC data model